Effective Dart: Design

 }

-Note that this guideline only applies to named function declarations: top-level functions, methods, and local functions.
-Anonymous function expressions infer a return type from their body.
-In fact, the syntax doesn't even allow a return type annotation.
+Note that this guideline only applies to non-local function declarations: top-level, static, and instance methods and getters.
+Local functions and anonymous function expressions infer a return type from their body.
+In fact, the anonymous function syntax doesn't even allow a return type annotation.

 DO annotate parameter types on function declarations